michaelchisari/vmd/README.md

 Watch this tutorial for the full overview: [Coming Soon](http://ComingSoon.com).

-**Notes**

-Star/watch this repo in case the embed URL changes.

-VMD embeds jQuery and Velocity; you do not need to load them beforehand.

-VMD is not distributed beyond its minified form since this repo is for bug reports only, not PR's or feature suggestions.

 **Usage**

 Open up dev tools and paste this into your console: